LibrariesHacked/librarieshacked.github.io/_posts/2023-01-23-digital-grants-programme.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We&#39;re really sorry but our Mobile Library can&#39;t stop at Wellow today.
 This is because the road conditions are too bad after the wet weather we&#39;ve had. <br>You can reserve or renew your books on LibrariesWest or call our friendly Council Connect team on 01225 394041.<a href="https://twitter.com/hashtag/BNESLibraries?src=hash&amp;ref_src=twsrc%5Etfw">#BNESLibraries</a> <a href="https://t.co/CCiFdhKvPI">pic.twitter.com/CCiFdhKvPI</a></p>&mdash; @Bath and North East Somerset Libraries (@BathnesL) <a href="https://twitter.com/BathnesL/status/1615302775306424321?ref_src=twsrc%5Etfw">January 17, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 What happens when a mobile library stop or route is cancelled?
-Every effort is made to contact regular users directly, such as phoning them, and to renew their books.
+Every effort is made to contact regular users directly, such as phoning them.
 But there will still be people missed who don't use that service regularly.
 Phoning round customers for a set of stops takes time, and isn't always possible.
 In some cases the library management system doesn't record that information, so manual lists of users per stop need to be maintained, a data protection issue in itself.

 Often it's the mobile library driver that knows their customers, and will go the extra mile to contact them.
 But what if they are unavailable?